mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 The week of closing felt like the longest week of my life.
 I didn't know what to do with myself.

-The only thing I could find motivation for was ruminating about all the things could go wrong.
+The only thing I could find motivation for was ruminating about all the things that could go wrong.
 What if the buyer got cold feet?
 What if Google announced an identical product and gave it away for free?
 What if our manufacturer spontaneously went out of business?

 It felt like I was on my way to my retirement party, but there was a 5% chance that when I got there, my boss would say, "Gotcha!
 You're not really retiring.
 Now, work extra hard to make up for all the time you wasted preparing to leave."

 On closing day, I couldn't focus on anything at all.
-I woke up at 4am and couldn't fall back to sleep, so I just started checking my email obsessively.
+I woke up at 4 AM and couldn't fall back to sleep, so I started checking my email obsessively.
 I couldn't do anything that required even basic thinking, and I couldn't even relax enough to watch TV, so I started disassembling some old TinyPilot devices that were in my closet.

 At 2 PM, the escrow company confirmed that they had the money ready to wire, so I signed the closing documents.
 TinyPilot was no longer my company.